shervinea/cheatsheet-translation/pl/cs-230-convolutional-neural-networks.md

 18. Pooling (POOL) ― The pooling layer (POOL) is a downsampling operation, typically applied after a convolution layer, which does some spatial invariance.
 In particular, max and average pooling are special kinds of pooling where the maximum and average value is taken, respectively.

-⟶Warstwa redukująca (POOL) - jest to operacja próbkowania, zazwyczaj następująca po warstwie konwolucyjnej.
+⟶Warstwa redukująca (POOL) - (ang. pooling layer) jest to operacja próbkowania, zazwyczaj następująca po warstwie konwolucyjnej.
 Najczęściej używane to Max Pooling - wybierająca wartość największą oraz Average Pooling - obliczająca średnią arytmetyczną.

 19. [Type, Purpose, Illustration, Comments]